haropng/NativeDetector/README.md

-Some Android environment detection examples
+Applicable to Android detection environment